wisecg/LAT/README.md

 There are a lot of half-baked ideas, some useful, in the folder 'sandbox'.

+# Contributors

-LAT was written by Clint Wiseman and Brian Zhu, with input from the Majorana Collaboration.
+LAT was written by Clint Wiseman and Brian Zhu, with lots of input from the Majorana Collaboration.